talisk/PopEvent/README.md

 English | [中文版](/READMECHS.md)

-An elegant way to handle pop gesture recogenizer event.
+An elegant way to handle pop gesture recognizer event.

 ## Why PopEvent?

 Have you ever had such a problem?

 * The screen-edge-pan gesture recognizer is invalid when you custom the `leftNavigationItem`.
-* When you want to make user confirm whether to popToSuperViewController or not, you should prevent the pop and present a `UIAlertController'.
+* When you want to make user confirm whether to popToSuperViewController or not, you should prevent the pop and present a `UIAlertController`.

 Now you can implement them with a little bit of code.